List of Christian denominations by number of members: Eastern Protestant Christianity – 22 million

-Eastern Orthodoxy – 220 million
+Eastern Orthodoxy – 300 million

-The best estimate of the number of Eastern Orthodox Christians is 220 million or 80% of all Orthodox Christians worldwide.
+Eastern Orthodox Christians account for 300 million worldwide.
 Its main body consists of the various autocephalous churches along with the autonomous and other churches canonically linked to them, for the most part form a single communion, making the Eastern Orthodox Church the second largest single denomination behind the Catholic Church.
 In addition, there are several Eastern Orthodox splinter groups and non-universally recognized churches.